Wrong doer, evil doer, worker of iniquity

 - Harsh Vocals: Only on their first EP and Canada Songs.

-- Hikikomori: Paul, the protagonist of "The Virgin", is a paranoid shut-in whose loneliness causes him to be suspicious of everyone he meets.
+- Hikikomori: Paul, the protagonist of "The Virgin", is a paranoid shut-in whose loneliness is steadily driving him insane, yet he denies that anything is amiss.

 - Homage: The desert area seen in the "Less Sex" video is probably meant to evoke the climax in 7.